alligator-byte/Group-7-Embedded-Systems-2025/README.md

 - Attend check in on Friday

 # Week 11
+- Robot shell completed to some capacity
 - Finalise everything with Code
   -   Detect enemy
   -   Detect floor
   -   Turning?
-- Robot shell completed to some capacity
 - Internals start to connect in place
+  - Double sensors
+  - Double Motors
+  - Double Floor Detection
-- Being Report + Video (weekend)
+- Being Report + Video (weekend type shit)

 # Week 12
 - Finalise everything (should be ready by now hopefully)